Geometric models for algebraic suspensions: Deformation to the normal cone revisited

 \begin{cor}[Deformation to the normal cone] If $B$ is a base scheme and $i: X \to Y$ is a closed immersion of finitely presented smooth $B$-schemes, the morphism $\pi: \op{D}(X,Y) \to \aone_B$ (see \textup{Example~\ref{ex:deformationspace}}) enjoys the following properties: \begin{enumerate}[noitemsep,topsep=1pt] \item The morphism $\pi^{-1}({\mathbb A}^1_B \setminus 0) \to {\mathbb A}^1_B \setminus 0$ is isomorphic to the projection map $Y \times_B {\mathbb A}^1_B \setminus 0 \to {\mathbb A}^1_B \setminus 0$. \item The $B$-scheme $\pi^{-1}(0)$ is isomorphic to $\mathbb{V}_i$, the total space of the normal bundle to $i$. \item The morphism $\pi$ is a smooth morphism; if $Y$ is finitely presented, then so is $\pi$. \end{enumerate} \end{cor}

 \begin{proof} We check the hypotheses of Proposition~\ref{prop:smoothnessofparameterizeddeformationspaces} are satisfied.
-Indeed, here we take $i: Z \to W$ to be the closed immersion $B \hookrightarrow \aone_B$, which is evidently a Cartier divisor and a regular immersion.
+Indeed, here we take $i: Z \to W$ as the closed immersion $B \hookrightarrow \aone_B$, which is a Cartier divisor and a regular immersion.
 The map $f': X \to Y$ is also a regular immersion by assumption, and the result follows.
-The only thing that isn't immediate is that $\mathbb{V}_i$ is the normal bundle, rather than a torsor under it.
+The only thing that isn't immediate is that $\mathbb{V}_i$ is the normal bundle rather than a torsor under it.
 However, the exact sequence of conormal sheaves associated with the sequence of closed immersions $X \hookrightarrow Y \hookrightarrow Y \times_B \aone$ is split by the projection $Y \times_B \aone \to Y$, so the final assertion follows from (the proof of) \cite[Proposition 2.9(2)]{MRR}. \end{proof}

-Unwinding the definitions of blow-up algebras, it is frequently possible to write down explicit defining equations for the parameterized deformation spaces described above.
+Unwinding the definitions of blow-up algebras, it is frequently possible to write explicitly defining equations for the parameterized deformation spaces described above.
 In particular, one realizes that many varieties presented explicitly by equations can be realized in terms of the parameterized deformation space construction.